gedouu/vite-plugin-generate-html/README.md

 ## Vite Plugin Generate HTML

 Generate `<script>` and `<link>` elements from entry files to serve Javascript and CSS bundles for your application.
-Note: plugin will override contents in the defined files.

 ## Install